Last updated on November 5th, 2020 at 12:15 pm

 I found myself face-to-face with my very identity as a Dad, and the thought of it was terrifying.

 But if there were anywhere for me to figure it out, it’d be the seventh annual Dad 2.0 Summit, offering both relationships and opportunities at a scale you can’t get in Toronto.

 And I’m here to tell you what I learned.

 Everything I Needed to Know in Life I Learned from Dad 2.0

-Now I couldn’t do everything—with plenty of time spent chatting with others and jotting notes down, there’s no way I could perfectly adhere to a schedule, but there’s was plenty available for any sort of Dad in the hundreds there.
+Now I couldn’t do everything—with plenty of time spent chatting with others and jotting notes down, there’s no way I could perfectly adhere to a schedule, but there was plenty available for any sort of Dad in the hundreds there.

 I didn’t drive the Kia Stinger.
-I didn’t get pampered in the Dove Men+Care lounge.
+I didn’t live the pampered life in the Dove Men+Care lounge.
 There was no way I’d make the fitness events in the mornings, I didn’t get to meet Von Miller, and I only got to some of the Roundtable Workshops.
 What you quickly learn from a conference this size is that picking and choosing events isn’t only how you figure your schedule out—it’s a method of survival with so much going on!

 But I feel like I got what I came for, even if I still don’t quite know exactly what that was.
 I made connections with people like Mike and Christine Tremoulet not necessarily as just peers in the blogosphere, but as friends who helped make sure I eased into things soundly on the first night.
-My world shifted just a bit after Dad 2.018—for the better—and what I experienced is exactly why this conference keeps on growing.
+My world shifted just a bit after Dad 2.018—for the better—and what I experienced is precisely why this conference keeps on growing.
 It’s important.
 It’s visceral.
-And it’s exactly why I think I’ll see even more Dads there at Dad 2.019 when it happens next February in San Antonio, Texas!
+And it’s why I think I’ll see even more Dads there at Dad 2.019 when it happens next February in San Antonio, Texas!

 You heard it here first.